 The FP&A function typically focuses on:

 In general, strategic finance describes an FP&A function that has become more forward-thinking, operationally focused, and proactive in partnership with the business.
 Some organizations may have a dedicated strategic finance leader or team separate from FP&A, who report to the CFO or Head of Finance.
 But any finance team can evolve to become more strategic over time, whether or not they have a dedicated team.
-When you approach strategic finance as a mindset and priority shift, opportunities to be more strategic will pop up everywhere in your process.

 In a strategic finance future, FP&A takes a more central role in the business.
 Strategic FP&A unlocks the vital connection between finance and operations to build the future of the business, not to just keep the day-to-day running.